spencerkphillips/LearningCurve/README.md

 Creating a Threads-like app using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS) plus NextJS.

 This project will have multiple branches, here is how I intend to set these up.
-Branch 01 - Project Intro And Setup
+Branch 01 - Authentication
-Branch 02 - Authentication
+Branch 02 - Home Page
 So on and so forth.

 I am learning while doing this, if there are mistakes, please let me know.